AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

-In addition, inheritance mechanism provides a convenient way to redefine already defined data models that might otherwise be known bo ther names.
+In addition, inheritance mechanism provides a convenient way to redefine the already defined data models that might otherwise be known by other names.

 ```js
 define model InterestBearingAccount is SavingsAccount
 ```

+here, `InterestBearingAccount` is **the same as** `SavingsAccount`

 ## Multiple inheritance conflict

 Multiple inheritance represents a powerful way to reuse already defined data elemenst and relieves the programmer from mandate task of redefining the same data elements (properties) over and over.
 While being very powerful, multiple inrheritance might lead to unresolved problems where the same data element (property is redefined multiple times (at least twice) with different data types.

-Conside these two definitions
+Consider these two definitions

 ```js
 define